-A big furniture project is a reupholstery.
+A big furniture project is a reupholster.
 It entails stripping the item down to its frame before recovering it in new fabric and reassembling it.
-While reupholstering furniture is a time-consuming and costly process (especially if you recruit an upholstery company to do it for you), the outcomes can be breathtaking.
+While reupholstering furniture is a time-consuming and costly process (especially if you recruit an upholstery company to do it for you), the outcomes can be breath-taking.

 New fabric breathes new life into dated or unappealing furniture.
 Thus, unveiling the hidden promise of the fading armchair or distressed beige sofa.
 However, not all pieces of furniture are suitable for reupholstering.
 Additionally, there are a few items to consider before you get started.